A guide to Danish work culture

 Danes operate in a workplace.

-The Danish work culture is quite unique and there are important things that you need to know as
+The Danish work culture is unique, and there are important things that you need to know as

 Hierarchy